 As August rolled out, I was welcomed with a good news that my persistence in the last couple of months has paid off — I’m finally a regularized employee!
-And the sweet thing about it is, I finished my probation a month earlier (which has always been my target, by the way) and just before my birthday month.
+And the sweet thing about it is, I finished my probation a month earlier than scheduled and just before my birthday month.
 If you haven’t seen me posting my shenanigans anywhere, it’s probably because I was just trying to breeze it off through this process.
-Now that it is here, I’ll start working on the next steps of my little career plan.

 In celebration of this terrific news, I thought I’d share with you a couple of things I’ve learned in my work so far.
 Who knows, you might be able to pick up a thing or two to add into your own work life, eh?

-I’ve not been working in the industry that long to really share with you some life-altering pieces of advise but being in this line of work, you will quickly realize that there is a lot to learn even on your Day 1 of being out on the floor/in the field.
+I’ve not been working in the industry that long to really share with you some life-altering pieces of advise but being in this line of work, you will quickly realize that there is a lot to learn even on your Day 1 of being out on the floor.

 I do think that everyone should experience working for a customer-oriented job at one point or another in their lives.
 It sounds fairly cheesy, but it’s one of those jobs that will really shape your understanding and/or communication with another person.
 It gives you a real sense of how to deal with people.
 Now that I think about it, most job nowadays are very customer-centric, so it shouldn’t be difficult to end up being on a job like this.